Abbaasiz/travel_away/README.md

 The booking page enables users to book a trip with Travel Away.
 They will be able to specify their location of interest, the number of travellers they would like to bring along, the start/end dates and other details such as their name.

 ## Gallery

 The gallery showcases attractive images of travel destinations offered by Travel Away.
-This will be useful for the user so they can dtermine whether the detination is the type of place they would like to visit.
+This will be useful for the user so they can determine whether the destination is the type of place they would like to visit.

 # Testing